bperlik/minimal-mistakes/_posts/2017-09-07-debugging.md

 ## Steps ##
 1. Identify – what is actually happening vs. what you expected
 2. Reproduce – outline exact reproduction steps
-3. Isolate – where is the bug happening in your code (trace where it goes awry)
+3. Isolate – where is the bug happening in your code (trace where it goes awry).
+This is MUCH easier if using small steps and TDD.
 4. Understand – carefully analyze that line to see what is wrong
 5. Solve – find a solution to fix that wrong area/line
 6. Test again – to verify it works